 For patients who’ve suffered tooth loss, we don’t often think of dentures as being something that can make your overall quality life better.
 In the past, if your teeth were gone, you pretty much had to get dentures and that was that.
-For decades (centuries really), traditional dentures were the only option for replacing missing teeth.
+For decades (centuries really), dentures have traditionally been the only option for replacing missing teeth.
 But things are different now that patients can opt for dental implants.
 Choosing implant-supported dentures can have an enormous impact on how much you enjoy your life after losing your teeth.

 Do you know someone who wears dentures or will soon be needing them?
 Contact Drs.
-Victoria Uryniak and Carson Ferris-Zeolla at Walnut Pond to learn more about dental implants and implant supported dentures (Clinton, NJ).
+Victoria Uryniak and Carson Ferris-Zeolla at Walnut Pond to learn more about dental implants and implant-supported dentures (Clinton, NJ).

 Implant Dentures vs. Traditional Dentures

 When comparing the two types of dentures, you really need to understand the drawbacks of traditional dentures.
 They don’t function the same as natural teeth because they are not attached to the jaw.
 They create pressure and friction against the gums every time you bite and chew.
 This means that chewy and hard foods must be limited to prevent irritation.
 And don’t even think about corn on the cob or biting into an apple!
 Many foods must be avoided entirely (or only enjoyed in private) because they have the potential to dislodge your dentures and cause embarrassment.
 No one wants their teeth to slide out of place when dining with friends, so traditional denture wearers often feel limited in their ability to fully enjoy their food when socializing.